Problem

 Architecture

-Use a central control plane that executes automation across accounts.
+Use a central control plane.

 Central Account